Albert-Gao/blog/source/_posts/how-to-use-valgrind-on-windows.md

 1. Open `bash` in Windows.
 2. Update your Ubuntu package lists by `sudo apt-get update`
 3. Install SVN first via this command: `sudo apt-get install svn`
+4. Ran Lottem confirmed you need to install subversion next: `sudo apt-get install subversion`
-4. Find a folder you want to put the valgrind, anywhere is OK, we just need to compile.
+5. Find a folder you want to put the valgrind, anywhere is OK, we just need to compile.
-5. Download source code of Valgrind via SVN `svn co svn://svn.valgrind.org/valgrind/tru=nk valgrind`.
+6. Download source code of Valgrind via SVN `svn co svn://svn.valgrind.org/valgrind/trunk valgrind`.
 It will download the codes and put them into a new folder called `valgrind` right under then folder you create or locate in step 3.
-6. Install the library used when compiling by `sudo apt-get install automake`
+7. Install the library used when compiling by `sudo apt-get install automake`
+8. Ran Lottem confirmed that you need to `sudo apt-get install build-essential`
-7. Go to the folder of Valgrind via `cd valgrind/`
+9. Go to the folder of Valgrind via `cd valgrind/`
-8. Running the official bash script first by using `./autogen.sh`
+10. Running the official bash script first by using `./autogen.sh`
-9. Configure via `./configure`.
+11. Configure via `./configure`.
-10. From now on, things will get much more normal. first, install `make` via `sudo apt-get install make`.
+12. From now on, things will get much more normal. first, install `make` via `sudo apt-get install make`.
-11. Then `make`, this command will build the files from many modules.
+13. Then `make`, this command will build the files from many modules.
-12. `make install`, it will copy compiled files into appropriate locations.
+14. `make install`, it will copy compiled files into appropriate locations.
-13. It's done already, but feel free to use `make clean`, it will delete all the temporary files generated while compiling.
+15. It's done already, but feel free to use `make clean`, it will delete all the temporary files generated while compiling.
-14. A `make distclean` will make things much better.
+16. A `make distclean` will make things much better.
-15. Use `valgrind` as you wish.
+17. Use `valgrind` as you wish.

 ## Happily ever after
 I have built a linked list to test the leak, it works exactly the same way as linux, even better than Mac, OS X, yes, I mean it.
 The valgrind on OS X will tell you have some leak problems while there is no leak.